AndrewJakubowicz/explainmypet.com/content/posts/bladder-stone-surgery-aka-cystotomy.md

 tl;dr: We make an incision through your pets tummy to access the bladder.
 The bladder is incised so that stones can be removed.

+## Taking care of your pet post surgery
+You are probably going to recieve some pain medication to give to your pet.
+Complications are unlikely, but it is important to know the signs of what to look for and contact your vet or emergency centre if you notice any of:
+*